jeremyfelt/webconference-2014/talk.md

 	* Deployment
 	* Testing

-Throughtout these four parts, as a whole and individually, we focus on two things.
+Throughtout these four parts, as a whole and individually, we focus on two key pieces.

 Pieces:

 	* Establish a workflow.
 	* Include everyone.

-Let's get into it.

 ## Version Control